Loblolly Pine Tree Seedlings

 The Pinus taeda, or as it is more commonly known, the loblolly pine tree, can be found growing along the eastern coast of the United States, from New Jersey to Florida and across to Texas.

 Also known as the Arkansas Pine, North Carolina Pine, and Oldfield Pine, the loblolly is the principal commercially grown southern pine tree and features an open, rounded crown.
-You can also quickly recognize a loblolly by its massive trunk, reddish-brown bark, and its needles, which are pale green.
-Most commonly found in lowlands or swampy areas, the loblolly tree thrives in the full sun and in the acidic clay soil that is common to the southern United States.
+You can also quickly recognize loblolly by its massive trunk, reddish-brown bark, and its needles, which are pale green.
+Most commonly found in lowlands or swampy areas, the loblolly tree thrives in the full sun and the acidic clay soil common to the southern United States.
 It is a relatively rapid grower and can add 24 inches to its height each year.
 With lumber that is both yellowish and resinous, the loblolly can also be found growing commercially on large tree farms throughout the south.

 Lumber from the loblolly is most commonly used for roof trusses, joists, subflooring, and sheathing.